mvolkmann/blog/src/swift.md

 - Lack of wait cursors

-  When creating a new project, there is a long pause after each step where there is no indication that work is happening in the background.
+  When creating a new project, there is a long pause after each step and there is no indication that work is happening in the background.
   This is surprising coming from Apple which has a reputation for building great UIs.